elclanrs/advanced-jquery-boilerplate/README.md

 $('element').myplugin('method', arg1, arg2, ...);
 ```

-All methods `return this` by default so it's one thing less to remember.
+All methods `return this` by default; one less thing to remember.
 If you want to get the returned value, prefix the method call with `get:`:

 ```javascript
 $('element').myplugin('get:method', arg1, arg2, ...);